jdc-cunningham/pi-zero-2-robot-navigation-head/README.md

 * TFmini-s lidar long range small FOV
 * MPU 6050

-On a pan-tilt platform, using Pi Zero W 2 mostly for Open CV image crunching.
+On a two servo pan-tilt platform, using Pi Zero W 2 mostly for Open CV image crunching.

 Then this sensor set controls a robot via websocket API based on navigation decision.